Hike to 12 Must-See Natural Wonders in Virginia

 Breaks Interstate Park in Dickenson County is home to Breaks Gorge, a five-mile gorge cut into Pine Mountain by the Russell Fork River.
 It’s more than 1,650 deep.

 Known as the “Grand Canyon of the South,” take in Breaks Gorge from afar by way of short trails to Towers Overlook or Tower Tunnel for postcard-perfect views.

 Alternatively, get down into the gorge by way of the Camp Branch Trail.
 This 1.4-mile out-and-back hike leads visitors to the Russell Fork River.

-Slot canyons may seem out of place on the east coast, but a hike to the top of rugged Clinch Mountain near Abingdon delivers visitors to a 20-acre labyrinth of slot canyons.
+Slot canyons may be of place on the east coast, but a hike to the top of Clinch Mountain near Abingdon delivers visitors to a 20-acre labyrinth of slot canyons.

-This curious sandstone maze in Channels State Forest was purportedly created by ice wedging and permafrost 10,000 years ago, much to the delight of present-day visitors.
+This sandstone maze in Channels State Forest was purportedly created by ice wedging and permafrost 10,000 years ago, to the delight of present-day visitors.

-Inside this other-worldly maze, plan to climb, duck, squeeze and crawl as you navigate the gigantic sandstone formations with child-like wonder and amazement.
+Inside this other-worldly maze, climb, duck, squeeze and crawl as you navigate the gigantic rock formations with child-like wonder and amazement.

 #6: Mountain Lake

 Better known as the lake from Dirty Dancing, Mountain Lake is located at Mountain Lake Lodge in Pembroke and is one of only two natural lakes in Virginia.